-Beneath the shimmering waters that surround the island archipelago of the Maldives’ South Malé Atoll, a fragile world quietly rebuilds itself.
+Beneath the shimmering waters that surround the island of Kihavah, a fragile world quietly rebuilds itself.

 Coral reefs support a vast array of marine life and contribute to the livelihood of millions of people worldwide.
-As a nursery, home and supermarket for fish of all shapes and sizes, reefs are an important resource to protect for the future health of the ocean.
+As nurseries and homes to fish of all shapes and sizes, reefs are an important resource to protect the future health of the ocean.
 These living barriers also act as a natural defence against beach erosion and wave destruction.
-Without reefs, island archipelagos like the South Malé Atoll would eventually disappear.
+Without reefs, the Baa Atoll’s island archipelagos would eventually disappear.

-Surrounded by the vast ocean, the Baa Atoll, like the rest of the country, is vulnerable to extreme weather conditions.
-In 1998, the Maldives lost almost all its shallow coral reef when sea temperatures increased by 4°C, causing the to release the microscopic algae that creates their kaleidoscopic colours and bleaching the reef.
+Surrounded by the vast ocean, the Baa Atoll, like the rest of the Maldives, is vulnerable to extreme weather conditions.
+In 1998, the Maldives lost almost all its shallow coral reefs when sea temperatures increased by 4°C, causing the release of microscopic algae that create their kaleidoscopic colours and thus bleaching the reefs.

 The coral has been regenerating since this event, but temperature fluctuations are still a cause for concern.
 Our resident Marine Biologist works hard to ensure that our house reef survives and thrives for many generations to come.
 With the introduction of the Coral Adoption project, guests take broken fragments of coral and grow them on ropes until they are large enough to be planted on the reef - just like you would with flowers in your garden.
 Each coral piece that is replanted helps the reef to prosper and allows each guest to play a vital role.